webbtj/music-site/logic-guns.md

 order: 2
 social_title: "Logic & Guns by TJ Webb available now!"
 seo_title: "TJ Webb - Logic & Guns Available Now!"
 excerpt: "The new EP is now Spotify, iTunes, Bandcamp, Tidal, Amazon, Google Play and more.
-CD pre-orders available now for the August 12th release."
+CD available now for."
 ---

 ### Logic & Guns is HERE!!!
-The New EP is available at the following digital outlets, the CD pre-order is available on [Bandcamp](https://tjwebb.bandcamp.com/album/logic-guns) as well, shipping out in August.
-Check back often and keep an eye on social media for more digital outlets!
+The New EP is available at the following digital outlets, the CD is available on [Bandcamp](https://tjwebb.bandcamp.com/album/logic-guns) as well as at all three Taz Records locations in the Halifax area.
+Check back often and keep an eye on social media for more!

 [Bandcamp](https://tjwebb.bandcamp.com/album/logic-guns)
 [iTunes](https://itunes.apple.com/ca/album/logic-guns-ep/id1117241373)